Linuxfabrik/monitoring-plugins/check-plugins/wildfly-version/README.md

 ## Overview

-Checks whether a newer version of WildFly is available by comparing the installed version, queried from the WildFly HTTP management API, against the latest release from the GitHub releases API.
+Checks if a newer version of WildFly is available by comparing the installed version, queried from the HTTP management API, against the latest release on the GitHub releases API.
+Alerts when the installed version is outdated.
 The plugin supports both standalone mode and domain mode.

 **Important Notes:**